Air Force ROTC Overview

 Entry into the POC is competitive and requires the student to be fully qualified for an Air Force commission, nominated by the Professor of Aerospace Studies, and selected by a Headquarters Air Force ROTC board.
 Cadets must meet minimum Physical Fitness Assessment (PFA), standardized testing, and GPA requirements to be eligible to compete for entry into the POC.

 Law students may apply for the two-year Air Force ROTC program during their first year of law school or the one-year Air Force ROTC program during their second year of law school.
 See more information here.

-Anyone interested in joining Air Force ROTC should contact the Recruiting Flight Commander at email@example.com or (405) 325-3211.
-When leaving a phone message please provide an e-mail for quicker communication.
+Anyone interested in joining Air Force ROTC should contact the Recruiting Flight Commander at email@example.com.